EliteCronax/Coobertory/README.md

 #### Who is behind Coobertory?
 Coobertory is maintained by a team of passionate creators and enthusiasts who are dedicated to exploring the world of Coobert.
 You can find our individual profiles in the contributors section of the repository.

-Feel free to modify any of these entries to better fit your vision for Coobertory!

 # Join the discord to meet Coobert himself
 https://discord.gg/uqhnqNBWxt